 Do you know the famous Japanese dish called Okonomiyaki?
 In this article, we will see some curiosities and a recipe for this famous Japanese pancake or crepe.

-Okonomiyaki [お好み焼き], are savory Japanese pancakes stuffed with meat, seafood, and vegetables.
-They can be topped with mayonnaise, Katsuobushi, Nori, pickled ginger and a sauce similar to Tonkatsu (breaded pork chop) sauce.
+Okonomiyaki [お好み焼き] are savory Japanese pancakes filled with meat, seafood, and vegetables.
+They can be topped with mayonnaise, Katsuobushi, Nori, pickled ginger, and a sauce similar to Tonkatsu sauce (breaded pork cutlet).

-Okonomiyaki dough is made with flour, vegetable broth or Dashi, eggs and shredded cabbage.
-It's topped with scallions, onions, beef, bacon, cheese, octopus, squid, shrimp, veggies, mochi and whatever you want.
+The batter for Okonomiyaki is made with flour, vegetable broth or Dashi, eggs, and chopped cabbage.
+It is topped with green onions, onions, meat, bacon, cheese, octopus, squid, shrimp, vegetables, mochi, and whatever you want.

-Finally, a small line of mayonnaise covers the entire Japanese pancake.
-The order of the layers can vary depending on the cook's style and preference, and the ingredients can also vary depending on the customer's preference.
+To finish, a small line of mayonnaise covers the entire Japanese pancake.
+The order of the layers can vary depending on the style and preference of the cook, and the ingredients can also vary depending on the customer’s preference.

 We also recommend reading: